alhafoudh/sutazekarate/README.md

     $ gem install sutazekarate

+## Usage

+List all competitions

+        puts Sutazekarate::Competition.all

+List all categories for competition

+        puts competition.categories

 ## Development

 After checking out the repo, run `bin/console` for an interactive prompt that will allow you to experiment.